Adequality: Formulation

 Removing the terms that contained $e$ Fermat arrived at the desired result that the maximum occurred when $x=b/2$.

-Fermat also used his principle to give a mathematical derivation of Snell's laws of refraction directly from the principle that light takes the quickest path.
+Fermat also used his principle to give a mathematical derivation of Snell's laws of refraction directly from the his principle that light takes the quickest path.

 Descartes' criticism

 Fermat's method was highly criticized by his contemporaries, particularly Descartes.
 Victor Katz suggests this is because Descartes had independently discovered the same new mathematics, known as his method of normals, and Descartes was quite proud of his discovery.
 Katz also notes that while Fermat's methods were closer to the future developments in calculus, Descartes' methods had a more immediate impact on the development.

 Scholarly controversy

 Both Newton and Leibniz referred to Fermat's work as an antecedent of infinitesimal calculus.
 Nevertheless, there is disagreement amongst modern scholars about the exact meaning of Fermat's adequality.
 Fermat's adequality was analyzed in a number of scholarly studies.
 In 1896, Paul Tannery published a French translation of Fermat's Latin treatises on maxima and minima (Fermat, Œuvres, Vol. III, pp. 121–156).
 Tannery translated Fermat's term as “adégaler” and adopted Fermat's “adéquation”.
 Tannery also introduced the symbol $\backsim$ for adequality in mathematical formulas.

 Heinrich Wieleitner (1929) wrote:Fermat replaces A with A+E. Then he sets the new expression roughly equal (angenähert gleich) to the old one, cancels equal terms on both sides, and divides by the highest possible power of E. He then cancels all terms which contain E and sets those that remain equal to each other.
 From that [the required] A results.
 That E should be as small as possible is nowhere said and is at best expressed by the word "adaequalitas".
 (Wieleitner uses the symbol $\scriptstyle\sim$.)

 Max Miller (1934) wrote:Thereupon one should put the both terms, which express the maximum and the minimum, approximately equal (näherungsweise gleich), as Diophantus says.(Miller uses the symbol $\scriptstyle \approx$.)

 Jean Itard (1948) wrote:One knows that the expression "adégaler" is adopted by Fermat from Diophantus, translated by Xylander and by Bachet.
 It is about an approximate equality (égalité approximative) ".
 (Itard uses the symbol $\scriptstyle \backsim$.)

 Joseph Ehrenfried Hofmann (1963) wrote:Fermat chooses a quantity h, thought as sufficiently small, and puts f(x + h) roughly equal (ungefähr gleich) to f(x).
 His technical term is adaequare.(Hofmann uses the symbol $\scriptstyle \approx$.)

 Peer Strømholm (1968) wrote:The basis of Fermat's approach was the comparition of two expressions which, though they had the same form, were not exactly equal.
 This part of the process he called "comparare par adaequalitatem" or "comparer per adaequalitatem", and it implied that the otherwise strict identity between the two sides of the "equation" was destroyed by the modification of the variable by a small amount:

 $\scriptstyle f(A){\sim}f(A+E)$.